Chiaki-Shen/ias-vlm-quantization-edge/proposal/LITERATURE_SOTA_SURVEY.md

 Three patterns emerge consistently across the surveyed papers:

-**1. Vision encoder fragility consensus.** ReasonDrive, VTS, and MPDrive all freeze vision encoder weights during fine-tuning while adapting language layers.
+**1. Vision encoder fragility consensus.** MPDrive, ReasonDrive, and VTS all freeze vision encoder weights during fine-tuning while adapting language layers.
 MBQ and Shin et al. confirm this quantitatively — vision encoders degrade faster under reduced precision.
 This convergence from both the training and compression literatures strengthens the hypothesis our project tests.

-**2. No edge deployment in driving VLM evaluations.** Every driving VLM paper (DriveLM, MPDrive, ReasonDrive, AutoDrive-QA, VTS) evaluates exclusively on datacenter GPUs (A100, H200, A800).
-No published driving VLM result exists for any edge device.
+**2. No edge deployment with quantization analysis.** Every VLM benchmark evaluation (BLINK, CV-Bench, LingoQA, DriveLM) runs exclusively on datacenter GPUs.
+Shin et al. deploy on Jetson but use general-domain benchmarks and exclude the Orin Nano.
+MoRAL deploys on a consumer GPU but without quantization.
+No published work combines quantization analysis with spatial reasoning benchmarks on Jetson Orin Nano.

-**3. Evaluation metric shift toward LLM-as-judge.** DriveLM, AutoDrive-QA, and MoRAL all move away from n-gram metrics (BLEU, CIDEr) toward GPT Score or similar judge-based evaluation, reflecting the field's recognition that traditional metrics correlate poorly with driving task quality.
+**3. Published baselines enable direct comparison.** Cosmos-Reason2-2B's model card publishes scores on BLINK, CV-Bench, and LingoQA at full precision.
+This is a methodological advantage: we compare our quantized on-device results against these official numbers rather than needing to reproduce FP16 baselines ourselves on datacenter hardware we don't have.

 ---